Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Jesus.

-Keep them, keep them uh as a POW.
+Keep them as a POW.

-Just because they're pissed off that Israel exists.
+Just because they're pissed off that Israel exists?

-It's always the same same type of deal.
+It's always the same type of deal.

-Actually, there was a let an election.
+Actually, there was an election.

 They get voted in by the locals.

-I mean, so the locals became kind of radicalized for whatever reason and decided to vote for Hamas.
+The locals became kind of radicalized for whatever reason and decided to vote for Hamas.

 Yeah.